teaching-it/Peano/23-24/5E/10_VPN/01_VPN_site-to-site/README.md

 Encryption algorithms protect the data so it cannot be read by a third-party while in transit.

 1. **AES (Advanced Encryption Standard)** is the strongest encryption algorithm available.
 AES supports encryption keys of these lengths: 128, 192, or 256 bits.
 AES is faster than 3DES.
 2. **3DES (Triple-DES)**.
 An encryption algorithm based on DES that uses the DES cipher algorithm three times to encrypt the data.
 The encryption key is 168-bit.
 3DES is slower than AES.
-The Sweet32 vulnerability affects 3DES.
+The Sweet32 vulnerability affects 3DES, but it is still used where compatibility with older systems is necessary.
 3. **DES (Data Encryption Standard).** Uses an encryption key that is 56 bits long.
 DES is the weakest of the three algorithms, and it is considered to be insecure.

 ### Authentication algorithms

 Authentication algorithms verify the data integrity and authenticity of a message.

 1. **MD5.** It produces a 128-bit (16 byte) message digest, which makes it faster than SHA1 or SHA2.
-This is the least secure algorithm.
+This is the least secure algorithm, used in less critical implementations.

 2. **HMAC-SHA1 (Hash Message Authentication Code — Secure Hash Algorithm 1).** SHA1 produces a 160-bit (20 byte) message digest.
 Although slower than MD5, this larger digest size makes it stronger against brute force attacks.
-SHA-1 is considered to be mostly insecure because of a vulnerability.
+SHA-1 is mostly insecure due to vulnerabilities such as collision attacks.

 3. **HMAC-SHA2 (Hash Message Authentication Code — Secure Hash Algorithm 2).** SHA2 is stronger than either SHA1 or MD5.
 Mainly there are 3 variants of SHA2 with different message digest lengths:
-    - SHA2-256 — produces a 265-bit (32 byte) message digest;
+    - SHA2-256 — produces a 256-bit (32 byte) message digest;
     - SHA2-384 — produces a 384-bit (48 byte) message digest;
     - SHA2-512 — produces a 512-bit (64 byte) message digest.